Guillaume Michels, Global Product Manager, Internet of Good Things (IoGT), Nairobi, Kenya

 Tell us a bit about your background.

 I grew up in a quiet part of France, surrounded by volcanoes and beautiful nature.
-I have been living abroad (across almost all continents) for either work or study.
+I have been living abroad across almost all continents for either work or study.
 I previously worked for large organizations like Orange, a mobile network operator in one of their R&D centres in London.
 Most of my early professional experiences were in Innovation Marketing and Strategy.
-I also created a start-up that created applications which promote reading and help authors or publishers get their work discovered online.
-Some of these applications made it to the App Store’s top 10.
-Additionally, one application was even advertised in the Parisian subway!
+I also created a start-up to promote reading and help authors or publishers get their work discovered online.
+Some of the applications we built made it to the App Store’s top 10 and one application was even advertised in the Parisian subway!
 After this experience, I had the opportunity to join the UNICEF Innovation team and use my skills to break down barriers to information for the benefit of children.

 What do you do?